fortrabbit/blog/headless-and-reactive.md

 Check your premises.
 Do you really need a reactive website?
 Classical server side rendered websites are way less complicated to build, maintain, deploy and host.
 Server side rendered pages come with great SEO options.
 Specifically for small website projects, with smaller teams or even solo developers.
 Don't follow the latest trends without consideration.

-For stateful elements or partial reactivity small drop-in Javascript apps on a per page basis can work too.
+For stateful elements or partial reactivity small drop-in JavaScript apps on a per page basis can work too.

 ## 2 - Decoupled

 This dual stack approach consists of two independent systems that talk to each other.

 - The PHP backend provides an API (REST, GraphQL).
-- The frontend is based on Javascript (Svelte, Next.js, Nuxt.js, Astro …)
+- The frontend is based on JavaScript (Svelte, Next.js, Nuxt.js, Astro …)

 Traditional PHP CMS systems bundle the backend and the frontend into one system.
 But a so called headless mode is now available for WordPress, Craft CMS and many more.